amirotd/Stepper-Motor-Control-using-AVR/README.md

 void u64Step(int cnt, char forwards);
 void u96Step(int cnt, char forwards);
 ```
-:information_source: ***I assumed Step Angle of the stepper motor is 90 degree(step angle of Stepper Motor in simulation is 90 degree)***.<br>
+:information_source: **I Assumed Step Angle of the stepper motor is 90 degree (step angle of Stepper Motor in simulation is 90 degree)**.<br>
-so `u16Step` means that it takes **16 steps** for a motor with 90 degree step angle to complete **one revolution**.(obviously it takes 4 steps for 90 degrees) and similarly we can calculate steps per revolution for other functions and for other motors with different step angle.
+so `u16Step` means that it takes **16 steps** for a motor with 90 degree step angle to complete **one revolution** (obviously it takes 4 steps for 90 degrees) and similarly we can calculate steps per revolution for other functions and for other motors with different step angles.